 The cake cost £500,000 to put together, surpassing the record of most expensive Skoda product to be made set by the Skoda Superb car.

 Auto Express said that the Fabia cake advert was one of the best Skoda has created.
 They said, “Fabia cake was less of a promotion and more of a spectacle”, which was probably one of the reasons why the campaign was so successful.

 The advert was loved by a number of advertising festivals, receiving honours by the British Television Advertising Awards and Creative Circle Awards.

 The UK premier of the Cake advert was on May 17, 2007 and sparked attention worldwide.
 Within two weeks, 37,000 people had visited the Skoda Fabia’s site and a further 260,000 had viewed the ad on YouTube, proving to be one of the most popular advertising campaigns that Skoda have released.

 If you want to do your bit with helping the environment, Skoda won’t hinder you.

 In fact for every car sold in the Czech Republic, they will build 1 of their own pellet heating plants and plant one tree to try and combat the emissions given by a car.

 Basically, you can drive around guilt-free in a brand new car knowing you’re not completely damaging the environment… I suppose it’s better than nothing!

-With Skoda becoming more and more popular around the world, it’s essential to have great Car Warranty.
+With Skoda becoming more and more popular around the world and more used Skoda cars becoming available, it’s essential to have great Car Warranty for your Skoda.
 Let us help you protect your car with our cheap warranty.
 Unfortunately, we don’t provide car warranty for cakes.